mirmehdi/mirmehdi/README.md

 - 📜 **Certified Data Scientist and MLOps Engineer** from Datascientest and University of Sorbonne.
 - 🖥️ Expert in using Python, Matlab.
 - 🤖 Developer of end-to-end AI/ML/DL projects, collaborating with cross-functional teams.
-- 🌱 I’m currently working on different Datascience projects such as Stock Market Analysis, Blood Glucose Prediction, Efficiency improvement in Industery 4.0.
+- 🌱 I’m currently working on phyisics informed - Generative AI for material discovery, drug delivery.
 ---